imnotpete/odds-and-ends/README.md

-This is just a collection of scripts and snippits I've accumulated and would rather not lose.
+This is just a collection of scripts and snippets I've accumulated and would rather not lose.

 ## Catalog: